Funky Buddha Brewery

 Funky Buddha Brewery is a large brewery headquartered in Oakland Park, Florida.
-It began as a small local brewery and is now owned by Constellation Brands, which also owns several wineries.

 The early years

 It started when a Florida couple bought small brewhouse, hookah lounge and live music venue in Boca Raton, Florida in 2006.
 On February 5, 2010, founders Ryan and Giana Sentz moved to another location and began brewing their own beers in September.
 The new location, also in Boca Raton, was named Funky Buddha Lounge and Brewery.
 In 2012, Funky Buddha announced it would begin using the Cigar City Brewing system to brew and bottle their beer and begin distribution.
 In the same year they opened a homebrew supply store at the lounge and brewery.
 The Boca Raton location has a 55 US gallon (210 L) brewhouse.
 It was the second production brewery to open in Broward and Palm Beach counties, following Due South Brewing.
 Funky Buddha's success "helped pave the way for what is now a thriving local brew scene".